-The Storefront Improvement Program (SIP) revitalizes building facades visible to customers, neighboring merchants, and residents.
-The City of San Diego provides design assistance and financial incentives to small business owners who wish to make a creative change to and improve the curb appeal of their storefronts.
+The Storefront Improvement Program (SIP) revitalizes building facades visible to customers, neighboring merchants and residents.
+The City of San Diego provides free professional design assistance and financial incentives to small business owners who wish to make a creative change to and improve the curb appeal of their storefronts.
 In FY2021, the SIP completed 18 projects throughout the City and provided $148,500 in incentives, leveraging $235,400 in private funds.

 All applications are subject to review for eligibility.
-The City’s Storefront Improvement Program is open to small businesses (25 or fewer employees) located in the City of San Diego and have a valid business tax certificate.
+SIP is open to small businesses (25 or fewer employees) that are located in the City of San Diego and have a valid business tax certificate.
 Applicants must be a commercial occupant of the subject property.

-Program Exclusions: national franchises, large office buildings in excess of 80,000-square-feet, residential rental buildings (apartments), home-based businesses, structures not facing the public right-of-way, government owned and occupied buildings, churches and other religious institutions.
-Also ineligible are properties that have received a SIP rebate within the last five years and projects that have already begun or completed renovations/construction.
+Program Exclusions: National franchises, office buildings larger than 80,000 square feet, residential rental buildings (apartments), home-based businesses, storefronts that do not face the public right-of-way, government-owned and -occupied buildings, churches and other religious institutions are not eligible.
+Properties that have received a SIP rebate within the past five years and projects that have already begun or completed renovations/construction are also ineligible.

-Eligible Improvements: repair, replacement or new applications of awnings, windows, doors, lighting, paint, landscaping, tile or other decorative material and signs.
+Eligible Improvements: These include the repair, replacement or new applications of awnings, windows, doors, lighting, paint, landscaping, tile or other decorative material and signs.
 The removal of security bars and code compliance for signage violations are also eligible for the rebate.

-- Respect for the original features of the building including the use of color and suitable materials
+- Respecting original features of the building, including the use of color and suitable materials;

-- Limiting additional signage by incorporating it into the building's design
+- Limiting additional signage by incorporating it into the building's design; and

-- Use of suitable landscaping that will aid in the preservation of community scale and character
+- Using of suitable landscaping that will aid in the preservation of community scale and character.

 The City of San Diego offers three different rebate options through the SIP: